Comstock Resources Inc. (CRK) – key numbers that make it a Strong Buy For Now

-Comstock Resources Inc. (NYSE: CRK) is 11.21% higher on its value in year-to-date trading and has touched a low of $4.08 and a high of $8.48 in the current 52-week trading range.
+Comstock Resources Inc. (NYSE: CRK) is 24.49% higher on its value in year-to-date trading and has touched a low of $4.08 and a high of $8.17 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CRK stock was last observed hovering at around $4.79 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $7.00 for the next 12 months.
-It is also 51.4% off the consensus price target high of $10.00 offered by 11 analysts, but current levels are 2.8% higher than the price target low of $5.00 for the same period.
+The CRK stock was last observed hovering at around $5.23 in the last trading session, with the day’s gains setting it 0.21% off its average median price target of $7.00 for the next 12 months.
+It is also 45.6% off the consensus price target high of $10.00 offered by 11 analysts, but current levels are -8.8% lower than the price target low of $5.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)